 Many people know a little about Lent, but they have questions about its biblical foundation, duration, symbolism, variations, and history.
 Having these questions answered sheds light on this important Spring event.

-Is Lent commanded in the bible?
+Is Lent commanded in the Bible?

 Lent is not commanded in the bible.
 However, it can be said that Lent is an application of biblical instruction to humbly reflect on the cross of Christ, especially in advance of Easter.
 If an individual doesn’t observe Lent, they are not breaking a commandment found in the bible.
+(Also see Do All Denominations Believe in the 10 Commandments?)

 Why is Lent 40 days?